EffectOrientedProgramming/book/Chapters/04_Initialization.md

 This produces a special kind of Effect: the `ZLayer`.
 `ZLayer`s are what the Effect System uses to automatically inject and validate dependencies *at compile time*.
 Your experience will actually be inside your IDE---when you do something problematic your IDE will immediately notify you with a useful error message.
+You aren't required to put the function producing a `ZLayer` in a companion object but it is often convenient.

 There's something new here: `succeed`.
 We need to cheat a little and take some information from the [Failure](05_Failure.md) chapter, which is the next one.